xinabox/arduino-SL01/README.md

 - TSL4531 - Simple direct ambient light sensor.
 More information on the TSL4531 can be found in the [datasheet](http://media.digikey.com/pdf/Data%20Sheets/Austriamicrosystems%20PDFs/TSL4531.pdf).

+Version 1.1.1+ is based on SI1133:
+- SI1133 - UVI and Ambient light sensor.
+More information on the TSL4531 can be found in the [datasheet](https://www.mouser.com/datasheet/2/368/Si1133-780640.pdf).

-NASA/DOD TRL level 6 and the sensor is RoSH compliant.
+NASA/DOD TRL level 9 and the sensor is RoSH compliant.

 This ☒CHIP is included in the Demo Kit.